jayy1511/Solea/solea-backend/README.md

 # 🌍 Solea Travel Planner — Backend

 Welcome to the **Solea** backend API — a RESTful travel planning server built with Node.js, Express.js, MongoDB, Neo4j, and Redis.
-This backend powers everything from user authentication and trip planning to recommendations and session-based caching.
+This backend powers everything from user authentication and trip planning to graph-based recommendations and session-based caching.

 ---